-A diagram of the gearshift pattern is set in the top of the lever knob.
+A diagram of the gearshift pattern, either 6 speed (1) or 5 speed (2) is set in the top of the lever knob.

 Depress the clutch pedal completely when changing gear.
 To avoid excessive clutch wear do not drive with your foot resting on the clutch pedal.